Do You Need a License to Drive an Electric Bike?

 There are various intricacies which the lawmakers in multiple states deem to be of importance to them and their particular way of classifying ebikes so it’s always good to delve into the details of the bill to be sure of what you can and can’t do in a specific state.

-Is There an Age Limit for Riding an Electric Bicycle?
+Is There an Age Limit for driving an Electric Bicycle?

 Helmet requirements differ by state and municipality and, therefore, it would be futile to list requirements here when they may differ because of laws put forth by a local government.
-Many states that do have helmet requirements have them for persons under a certain age, usually 18, some have them for all persons riding ebike, and some even require motorcycle helmets.
+Many states that do have helmet requirements have them for persons under a certain age, usually 18.
+Some have additional rules all persons riding ebike must follow, including the usage of motorcycle helmets.

 A Final Word

-Laws and licensing requirements for ebikes are currently in a state of flux around the nation as different lawmakers are coming to terms with what ebikes are, and grappling with how best to legislate their use in their legislative district.
+So, do you need a license to drive an electric bike?
+The bottom line is that laws and licensing requirements for ebikes are currently in a state of flux around the nation as different lawmakers are coming to terms with what ebikes are, and grappling with how best to legislate their use in their legislative district.
 If you have a driver’s license, are over the age of 18, and are wearing a helmet there’s a pretty good bet that you are good to go with your ebike!
-But that isn’t gospel and local laws should always be check before taking your ebike out on the road or the trail.
+But that isn’t gospel and local laws should always be checked before taking your ebike out on the road or the trail of your specific city.